cncf/toc/.github/ISSUE_TEMPLATE/project-onboarding.md

 This is an issue created to help onboard your project into the CNCF after the TOC has voted to accept your project into the Sandbox.

-We would like to complete onboarding within one month of acceptance.
+We would like your project to complete onboarding within one month of acceptance.

+Please track your progress by using "Quote reply" to create your own copy of this checklist in an issue, so that you can update the status as you finish items.

 **From the project side, please ensure that:**